REPRODUCTION -1

 Adaptation of sperm to its function

-1. It has structure like tail which helps to move the sperm
+1. It has a tail which helps to move the sperm.

-2. The presence of mitochondria enables the sperm to produce energy needed during the action.
+2. The presence of mitochondria enables the sperm to produce energy needed during movement.

-3. It has an acrosome enzyme which help penetrate the egg cell at fertilization
+3. It has an acrosome enzyme which helps penetrate the egg cell at fertilization.

-4. They are produced in big number for survival
+4. They are produced in large numbers for survival.

 It is oval in shape; the egg cell contains a nucleus which contains the hereditary material (genetic).
 It also contains cytoplasm and granules.